Coronavirus (COVID-19) - Frequently Asked Questions

 - Added screens for our reception area

-- Limited capacity to 15 people
+- Limited capacity to four distanced appointments at one time

 What measures are in place to support residents in housing projects with a confirmed case of coronavirus?